monopole/mdrip/README.md

 whatever the script does to the computer).

-Use of the tool's `--subshell` flag does that as well - but does a better job of reporting errors:
+Use of the tool's `--subshell` flag does that as well - but does a better job of reporting errors.
+Run the following to see how the error in the example tutorial is reported:

 ```
 $MDRIP/go/bin/mdrip --subshell \